Everybody who has a love for water absolutely needs some form of transportation on the water.

 - Real boat seat (on metal-frame boats)

-One of the most important “features” of an inflatable pontoon boat is it’s weight capacity.
-Fisherman tend to have lot’s of gear, so if that’s you, make sure the boat you choose has room and capacity for everything you like to take with you on the water.
+One of the most important “features” of an inflatable pontoon boat is its weight capacity.
+Fishermen tend to have lot’s of gear, so if that’s you, make sure the boat you choose has room and capacity for everything you like to take with you on the water.

 Pontoon boats maneuver well, since the tubes slice through the water with ease.
 The pilot uses oars or an outboard motor to propel the craft.